 - The vast majority (78 percent) of people will develop a cavity by age 17.
-This is partly due to the high prevalence of cavities among children.
+This is partly due to the high prevalence of decay among children.

 Cavity Statistics From the Centers for Disease Control

 The following facts and figures were published by the Centers for Disease Control.

-- Nearly half of children and teenagers ages 2 to 19 have a treated or untreated cavity.
+- Nearly half of children and teenagers ages 2 to 19 have a treated or untreated decay .

 - The prevalence of dental decay is lower among higher-income individuals.

-- Dental caries (cavities) are the most common chronic disease among children and teenagers
+- Dental caries are the most common chronic disease among children and teenagers

-- Untreated cavities can cause infections and pain.
+- Untreated decay can cause infections and pain.

 - Around 19 percent of individuals who live below the federal poverty level have cavities compared with only 7 percent of individuals who have incomes greater than 300 percent of the poverty level.

 Cavity Symptoms and Treatment Options

 How often should you see your dentist?
-The early signs of cavities can be found by Dr. Fondriest during your twice-a-year cleaning and exam.
+The early signs of developing cavities can be found by Dr. Fondriest during your twice-a-year cleaning and exam.
 Children and adults benefit from dental fluoride treatments.
-Often, patients notice the signs of cavities.
+Often, patients notice the signs of dental caries.
 The small pits on the surface of the teeth are often visible.
 Cavities also cause individuals to experience increased sensitivity to hot and cold.
-As the decay becomes more pronounced, individuals with a cavity may experience pain.
+As the decay becomes more pronounced, individuals with a decay may experience pain.
 It is possible to have an advanced cavity without experiencing pain, which is one reason why regular dental visits are so important.